ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/examples/scenario1/instructions.md

      -- This runs the test.
 The first command assumes the default domain name ("datica-test").

-*****
+*********************

+NOTE: prepare-test.sh and run-test.sh assume the directory structure as provided in the certifier repository, starting at $CERTIFIER_ROOT.

+It assumes prepare-test.sh, and run-test.sh are in the app directory, corresponding to "..../EXAMPLES/SCENARIO1" and that the executables cf_utility.exe, cf_key_server.exe or cf_key_client.exe are in CERTIFIER_ROOT/vm_model_tools/src.

-NOTE: prepare-test.sh and run-test.sh assume the directory structure for this example.
-If you have your certifier framework repository in an unrelated directory you MUST specify CERTIFIER_ROOT before running prepare-test or run-test.
+If you have your certifier framework repository in an unrelated directory, you MUST specify CERTIFIER_ROOT before running prepare-test or run-test.
 So you should start out:

   export CERTIFIER_ROOT="your certifier respository path" cd "you application path"

-Before running prepare-test or run-test.
-Both prepare-test and run-test assume you are running them from your app directory (corresponding to .../examples/scenario1" in the example.
+Finally, you'll need to copy the test prep and run scripts to your app directory.

+  cp $CERTIFIER_ROOT/vm_model_tools/examples/scenario1/prepare-test.sh .
+  cp $CERTIFIER_ROOT/vm_model_tools/examples/scenario1/run-test.sh .

+Then run prepare-test.sh  and run-test.sh as above.

 ---------------------------------------------------------------------------------